 - hours under way.

-In addition, Annex VI includes a global cap on the sulphur content of fuel oil and allows for the designation of special areas known as ECAs where more stringent controls on sulphur emissions apply.
+In addition, Annex VI includes a global cap on the sulphur content of fuel oil and allows for the designation of special areas (ECAs) where more stringent controls on sulphur emissions apply.
 The new sulphur limit set by Annex VI came into effect from 1 January 2020.
-Under the new rules, the global limit for sulphur content of ships' fuel oil is 0.5 per cent mass by mass (m/m) as opposed to the previous global limit of 3.5 per cent m/m.
-The United States ratified the amendments in October 2008; thus, the cap applies to US-flagged ships wherever located, and to non-US flagged ships operating in US waters.
+Under the new rules, the global limit for the sulphur content of ships' fuel oil is 0.5 per cent mass/mass (m/m) as opposed to the previous global limit of 3.5 per cent m/m.
+The United States ratified the amendments in October 2008; thus, the cap applies to US-flagged ships, wherever located, and to non-US flagged ships operating in US waters.
 Caution should be exercised in that the terms and conditions in fuel oil (bunker fuel) contracts for all ship types reflect consistent language regarding forum for litigation and applicable remedies.

 Those classification societies that have received authorisation by the USCG to issue international energy efficiency certificates are also authorised to issue statements of compliance – fuel oil consumption reporting.
 Results of the verification performed by the EPA are to be reported directly to the IMO Ship Fuel Oil Consumption Database based on IMO resolution MEPC.293(71).

-A vessel grounded or sunk in the navigable waters of the United States is subject to the requirements of the Wreck Removal Act (a part of the Rivers and Harbors Act of 1899, found at 33 USC Sections 409 to 415) (the Wreck Act).
-The Wreck Act imposes a strict, non-delegable duty upon the owner of a wrecked vessel to mark the wreck as soon as possible.
+A vessel grounded or sunk in the navigable waters of the United States is subject to the requirements of the Wreck Removal Act (part of the Rivers and Harbors Act of 1899, found at 33 USC Sections 409 to 415) (the Wreck Act).
+This Act imposes a strict, non-delegable duty on the owner of a wrecked vessel to mark the wreck as soon as possible.
 This includes a duty to use diligent efforts to locate the wreck.
 The vessel owner may ask the USCG to mark the wreck; however, this does not relieve the owner of the duty to exercise due care to see that the mark is maintained.

 Section 409 of the Wreck Act also requires the owner to 'commence immediate removal' of the wreck if it is a hazard to navigation.
 Civil and criminal fines may accrue for failure to abide by the requirements of Section 409.
-Should the owner abandon the wreck, it is liable to reimburse the US government for removal costs incurred except in the case of a non-negligent sinking.
-The owner of the wreck who has failed to mark or remove the wreck is liable for damages caused if another vessel collides with the wreck.
+Should the owner abandon the wreck, it is liable to reimburse the US government for removal costs incurred, except in the case of a non-negligent sinking.
+The owner of a wreck who has failed to mark or remove the wreck is liable for damage caused if another vessel collides with the wreck.

 Shipbreaking primarily involves the dismantling and disposal of obsolete US Navy and Maritime Administration (MARAD) ships, commercial barges and mobile offshore drilling units.
-Exporting these vessels for scrapping in other countries was stopped by the Navy in December 1997 and by MARAD in January 1998 because of concerns about worker safety and health, and adverse environmental impacts.
+Exporting these vessels for scrapping in other countries was stopped by the Navy in December 1997 and by MARAD in January 1998 because of concerns about the safety and health or workers and adverse effects on the environment.

-Worker safety is regulated by Occupational Safety and Health Administration, which promulgates general regulations pertaining to fall protection, use of cranes, forklifts, cutting and welding, fire prevention and protection, and so forth.
+Worker safety is regulated by Occupational Safety and Health Administration, which promulgates general regulations pertaining to protection from falls, the use of cranes and forklifts, cutting and welding, fire prevention and protection, and so forth.

 US shipbreaking facilities are currently active in Brownsville, Texas, where most of the obsolete Navy and MARAD ships are taken for recycling.
 The ships are towed into slots dredged into the side of the channel, grounded and disassembled.